-Simon Purcell was Head of Jazz at Trinity-Laban Conservatoire of Music and Dance from 2005-2017 and member of the Pop and Jazz Steering Group for the Association of European Conservatoires from 2009-2018.
-He is still deeply committed to education and will return to the Guildhall School of Music and Drama in September 2018.
+Combining a career as performer and educator, Simon Purcell was recently appointed International Chair in Improvisation at the Guildhall School of Music in London.
+Formerly Head of Jazz at Trinity-Laban Conservatoire of Music and Dance from 2005-2017 and member of the Pop and Jazz Steering Group for the Association of European Conservatoires from 2009-2018.

 Since the mid 1980s, Simon has performed both as leader and sideman, appearing with amongst others – Red Rodney, Kenny Wheeler, Eddie Henderson, Stan Sulzman, Jean Toussaint and Julian Arguelles.
 His current band “Red Circle” features Julian Siegel, Chris Batchelor, Steve Watts and Gene Calderazzo.
 From a musical family.
 His parents were classical musicians, his father having performed with a number of London Orchestras, while his grandfather, clarinettist Paddy Purcell, was a listed in “Who’s Who” as a member of Henry Wood’s Orchestra during the 1920s.

 In his teens, Simon fumbled through boogie-woogie and various attempts at jazz as relief from hours of long notes on the French-horn, and by the time he left Trinity College of Music in 1980, he was dividing his time between classical music and jazz (only having received instruction in the former).